Roadside Assistance Flat Tire Solutions

 How Far Can You Drive on a Flat Tire?

 Tires can gradually deflate due to perforation or weak valves or suddenly blow out on the spot.
-In any case, you should get your tires back in shape as soon as possible.
-Make sure you travel no more than 1.5 miles per hour and no more than 20 mph — it’s the only way to ensure that your tire survives this catastrophe.
+Getting your tires back in shape as soon as possible would be best.
+Make sure you travel no more than 1.5 miles per hour and 20 mph — it’s the only way to ensure your tire survives this catastrophe.

 Flat Tire at Night